 A common view is that biological complexity represents the crown jewel of the awesome power of natural selection (e.g., Lane 2020), with metazoans (humans in particular) representing the pinnacle of what can be achieved.
-This is a particularly peculiar assumption, as there is no evidence that increases in complexity are intrinsically advantageous.
+This is a peculiar assumption, as there is no evidence that increases in complexity are intrinsically advantageous.
 Nor is there any evidence that biology's metabolic, morphological, and behavioral features have reached a maximum level of refinement or ever will.
 To think that a mammal is superior to a bacterium is as meaningful as proclaiming that an Olympic athlete is superior to an award-winning cellist.
 In the evolutionary arena, ecological context is paramount, and the currency of natural selection (relative fitness) is only exchangeable for members of the same gene pool.
 Bacteria can outperform vertebrates in a myriad of ways with respect to metabolism and environmental sensing.
-Whereas a brain can be useful in certain settings, is there any objective basis for concluding that the streamlined signal-transduction systems of prokaryotes are fundamentally inferior to the baroque and error-prone nervous systems of animals?
+Vertebrates can harvest different food types and have complex visual and auditory systems.
+However, whereas a brain can be useful in certain settings, is there any objective basis for concluding that the streamlined signaltransduction systems of prokaryotes are fundamentally inferior to the baroque and error-prone nervous systems of animals?